WVUE (Delaware): History

-Two years later, Harron sold WFPH and WIBG to Storer Broadcasting, who changed channel 12's calls to WVUE.
+Two years later, Harron sold WPFH and WIBG to Storer Broadcasting, who changed channel 12's calls to WVUE.
+The station did not go on the air for a week during the call sign transition.
 Storer operated the station out of a studio on Baynard Boulevard in downtown Wilmington, with a satellite studio at Suburban Station in Philadelphia.
 Storer also moved the transmitter to Glassboro, New Jersey.
 Plans were in the works to build a new transmitter at the Roxborough tower farm in Philadelphia, but while Storer bought land for a new tower, it was never built.

 In 1958, Storer brought Pyne back to Wilmington to host a late-night talk show.
 Pyne's program reportedly boosted the station's ratings 30-fold.
 However, it wasn't enough to keep the station going.
 Later in 1958, Storer bought WITI in Milwaukee.
 At that time, Storer owned VHF stations in Atlanta, Detroit, Cleveland and Toledo in addition to WVUE, and the purchase of WITI would have left the company one VHF station over the FCC ownership limit of the time.
 As a result, Storer had to either sell off or shut down WVUE in order to comply with the ownership limit.
 There were no interested buyers, however, so Storer took the station off the air on September 13 of the same year.
 The license was returned to the FCC on December 18.

 Around this time, Philadelphia's public television station, WHYY-TV, was looking for a way to boost its coverage.
 Operating on channel 35, it had difficulty attracting an audience because of the limitations of UHF's reach at the time.
 Shortly after WVUE went off the air, WHYY-TV's owners, the Metropolitan Philadelphia Educational Radio and Television Corporation, asked the FCC for permission to move to channel 12.
-There weren't any free VHF allocations in Philadelphia itself, and the channel 12 allocation in Wilmington was the only available VHF allocation on the New Jersey or Delaware sides of the market that could cover Philadelphia with a city-grade signal.
+There were no free VHF allocations in Philadelphia itself, and the channel 12 allocation in Wilmington was the only available VHF allocation on the New Jersey or Delaware sides of the market that could cover Philadelphia with a city-grade signal.
 The FCC granted the request in early 1963, and on September 12, WHYY-TV moved to channel 12.
 It operated from the old WVUE facility in Glassboro until moving to the Roxborough tower farm in 1971.
 The WVUE calls currently belong to the Fox-affiliated television station in New Orleans.